 Actual diversity would not come until the late 20th and early 21st centuries, which saw the first Black Sheriff (Eugene Brown, 1978), the first woman Sheriff (Vicki Hennessy, 2016), and the first Asian-American Sheriffs (Ross Mirkarimi, 2012 and Paul Miyamoto, 2020).

 When Fred Eggers was elected Sheriff in November of 1911, the traditional two-year term of elective office for sheriffs had just been increased to four years.
-It seemed like a golden opportunity for Eggers to build on a winning political base, to add loyal supporters to the Sheriff’s Department payroll, and to make significant improvements in the administrative and operational functions of the Sheriff’s Department.
+It seemed like a golden opportunity for Eggers to build on a winning political base, to add talented and loyal supporters to the Sheriff’s Department payroll, and to make significant improvements in the administrative and operational functions of the Sheriff’s Department.

 All of which should have converged to ensure Eggers an extended career as a successful and powerful elected official.